SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 - Wind:
   - Magnitude: 30 mph (how strong the wind is)
   - Direction: Northeast (which way it's blowing)
-  - Vector representation: [30 mph, Northeast]
+  - Vector Representation: [30 mph, Northeast]

 - Driving a car:
   - Magnitude: 40 mph (speed)
   - Direction: North
-  - Vector representation: [40 mph, North]
+  - Vector Representation: [40 mph, North]

-{% aside %} **Vectors are not just two-dimensional arrays/lists**: </br>A common misconception is thinking that vectors must be stored as two-dimensional arrays (one dimension for magnitude and one for direction) since vectors have two properties (magnitude and direction).
+{% aside %} **Vectors are not just Two-Dimensional Arrays/Lists** </br>A common misconception is thinking that vectors must be stored as two-dimensional arrays (one dimension for magnitude and one for direction) since vectors have two properties (magnitude and direction).
 This is incorrect!
 A vector is represented as a single list/array of numbers, where each number represents a component.
 The magnitude and direction are properties that we can derive from these components - they don't need to be stored separately - all that information is contained in the single list of numbers. {% endaside %}

 Having said that, a vector is a mathematical measurement that has both magnitude and direction, often used to represent quantities<a href="#ref-5" class="reference-link" data-ref="ref-5"><sup id="back-to-5">5</sup></a>.
 In linear algebra, vectors are often represented as *arrows*, with the length of the arrow representing the magnitude of the vector and the direction of the arrow representing the direction of the vector.